sobri909/LocoKit/README.md

   automotive)
 - Distinguish between specific transport types (car, train, bus, motorcycle, airplane, boat)

-## High Level Timeline Items (Visits and Paths)
+## Record High Level Visits and Paths

-- A high level `TimelineManager` to manage recording, and output a series of `Path and `Visit` timeline items, to represent the recording session at human level.
-Similar to CoreLocation's `CLVisit`, but with much higher accuracy, much more detail, and also includes Paths (ie the trips between Visits).
+- Optionally produce high level `Path` and `Visit` timeline items, to represent the recording session at human level.
+Similar to CoreLocation's `CLVisit`, but with much higher accuracy, much more detail, and with the addition of Paths (ie the trips between Visits).
-- An optional `PersistentTimelineManager`, to have your recorded timeline items persisted to a local SQL based store, for retaining both samples and timeline items between sessions.
+- Optionally persist your recorded samples and timeline items to a local SQL based store, for retention between sessions.

 # Installation